enriqc3/CMPS-3240-Loop-Unrolling/README.md

 #pragma GCC unroll n
 ```

 will cause `gcc` to do it for you, where `n` is the number of times to unroll the loop.
 This pragma must be inserted just before the loop.
 Insert this line of code above line 11.
-However, we have a quandry with the lab.
+However, we have a quandary with the lab.
 Using `#pragma GCC unroll n` requires an optimization flag of `-O2` or higher and we are using `-O0`.
 If you enable `-O2`, `gcc` will realize you are not doing any real work on the arrays and opt to not run your `for` loop *at all*.
 So, we cannot really demonstrate it for the purposes of this lab.
 We will not be content with letting the compiler do it for us, because we should be getting a much better improvement.

 ## Unroll by hand at the C-level